wakabibrian/Learning_HTML_CSS_SASS/02_HTML_Fundamentals/Lesson1.md

 4. footer element: Specifies the footer (at the end of the page)

 - Structuring (grouping) the page helps in styling using css and Semantic HTML

+## Semantic HTML

+Semantic means that some elements have a meaning or a purpose attached to them.
+Always think about what the element does and means not only what it looks like.
+Not all elements are semantic e.g b and i (use strong or em with meaning) div element also has no meaning (like nav)
+Why give our html meaning?

+- Search engine optimization
+- Important for accessibility (people who rely on screen readers)